onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 * Construct two families of maps on positive integers.

   * Family `Ttoy`: maps that mimic the structural complexity of the Collatz map but are designed so that all orbits eventually reach a trivial cycle.
-  * Family `Ftoy`: maps with similar local rule complexity but with known non terminating or nontrivial cycles for some starting values.
+  * Family `Ftoy`: maps with similar local rule complexity but with rigorously known non terminating or nontrivial cycles for some starting values.

 * For each map, compute trajectories for starting values in `S_k` for several values of `k`, using the same truncation rules `L_max(k)` and `V_max(k)`.

 *Protocol*

-1. Fix the encoding, reference profiles, and weight triple in advance.
+1. Fix the encoding, reference profiles and weight triple in advance.
 2. For each map in `Ttoy` and each refinement level `k`, construct a state `m_Ttoy(k)` in `M_008_reg` and compute `Tension_Collatz(m_Ttoy(k); k)`.
 3. For each map in `Ftoy` and each `k`, construct a state `m_Ftoy(k)` and compute `Tension_Collatz(m_Ftoy(k); k)`.
 4. Compare the distributions of tension values for the two families.